Viper7000/ATS3085S_firmware_unpacker/README.md

 ___Simply run other_res_unpacker.py in the other_res folder.___

-## 3. Main firmware.
+## 3. Main firmware Unpacker.
 A sample upgrade.fw file unpacker.
 This file will be in the unpacked firmware folder.

 ___Simply run upgradefw_unpacker.py in the upgrade.fw folder.___